Euro slips, sentiment sours after Greek vote

 | NEW YORK

-NEW YORK The euro fell and global equity markets were mixed on Monday after initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections gave way to worry about the nagging debt crisis still facing the euro zone.
+NEW YORK The euro fell on Monday as initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections gave way to worry about the nagging debt crisis still facing the euro zone.

 Market reaction was choppy as voters gave parties supporting Greece's economic bail-out a majority on Sunday, easing fears of a break-up in the euro zone and helping risk assets to rally, at least initially.